 Day 1: I can’t think of a better way to start off your time in Big Sky than to start with whitewater rafting.
 Rafting on the Gallatin River will get anyone in an excited and anticipatory mood.

-I booked our whitewater rafting half-day trip in the car the day before we arrived in Big Sky – very spontaneously – and I’m so glad I did.
+I booked our whitewater rafting full-day trip in the car the day before we arrived in Big Sky – very spontaneously – and I’m so glad I did.